 The scent of Magnolia blossoms draws me along the trail into their grove.
-The blossoms form colored clouds around their trunks and layer against each other and the green adding a murky aliveness to the quivering air as oxygen molecules shift to make room for the bursting buds and rain droplets.
+The blossoms form colored clouds and layer against each other in the green, adding a murky aliveness to the quivering air as it makes room for the bursting buds and rain droplets.

-I sit on a bench reaching into the lace of bird song for the familiars: scrub jays, yellow warblers, dark-eyed juncos, spotted towhees, crows.
+I sit on a bench and reach into the lace of bird song for the familiars: Scrub Jays, Yellow Warblers, Dark-eyed Juncos, Spotted Towhees, and crows.
 A woman walks past so engrossed in her phone her steps seem suspended.
-I do not exist in her attention even peripherally and for a moment I feel how a forest creature might hiding in its own stillness watching the brash world of humans pass.
+I do not exist in her attention even peripherally and I wonder if this how a forest creature feels, hiding in its own stillness as we pass unaware.

 The rain drops become larger as I write in my sketchbook so I get on the trail again and head for the picnic shelter.

-A spotted towhee darts across the trail from one brushy cover to another.
-It is so funny to watch birds run even in situations where flight would be unwieldy.
-I feel as though my whole life is the same sort of comic but necessary dash so I stop to photograph the rusty hues of dead salal leaves and draw a few buds from the spray of spring twigs along the trail.
+A Spotted Towhee darts across the trail from one brushy cover to another.
+I feel as though my whole life is the same sort of comic but necessary dash; so I stop to photograph the rusty hues of dead salal leaves and draw a few buds from the spray of spring twigs along the trail.

-I want every moment to be this good and decide there’s no reason today can’t be the day everything changes.
-All I have to do is stop minding my frustrations—to let them fuss like small children while I dwell in beauty unimpressed with their complaints.
+I want today to be the day everything changes.
+The day I walk into beauty and never come back.
+All I have to do is stop minding my worries.
+They can fuss around me like small children while I dwell in each growing moment unimpressed with their complaints.

 A junco flies in and hops around the rivets of the shelter support.
 Another one lands on the trash and peers into its dark opening.
 He sees nothing of interest and flies off.